msfs11/itsm/HR/Onboarding.md

 - Meet the team and key employees

 **7 days**
-- To get and coordinate the plan for the 90 days
+- To obtain and coordinate the plan for the 90 days
-- Get access to company resources (accounts and equipment)
+- Gain access to company resources (accounts and equipment)

 **30 days**
-- To meet company culture and participate the meetings
+- To get to know the company culture and participate in meetings
 - Priority management
 - To define further plans